tatticoder/file-server/README.md

 cd file-server
 npm i
 ```
 ## Using file-server

+To use file-server, change the value of `directoryPath` variable in [/routes/list.js](./routes/list.js) on line 3 to path of folder you want to host.
-To use file-server, run following command in terminal:
+Then run following command in terminal (in root of project folder):
 ```
 npm run start
 ```
-you will get output like
+You should get output like
 ```
 ```
-you can change port used by setting up environment variables
+Open the URL on localhost with port number mentioned or view on other device in your LAN by using private ip address ( run `ip a` in linux to get your private IP) and prot number.
+You can change port used by setting up environment variables

-## Warning!
-Currently this app is in development and you should expect breaking changes with each update which might not be backwards compatible even if the version number might not indicate that.

-Alternatively see the GitHub documentation on [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

 ## How to Contribute?
 You can browse through existing issues or open a new issue to contribute to this project.
-For detailed info read `<linkto file>`
+For detailed info read [How to contribute?](./CONTRIBUTING.md)

 ## Report a bug
 If you encountered some problem when running this app, check if issue already exists, if not open a new issue in issues tab and try to explain your problem in fewer than 100 words.
 Mention steps to reproduce problem if applicable.